 So in conclusion:

-You will most likely pay sales tax on shipping and handling in New York.
+You will most likely charge sales tax on shipping and handling in New York.

 If you are selling an item that is taxable and you ship it, the shipping and handling is taxable.
 The only way it ISN’T taxable is:

-- You are shipping non-taxable items like food.
+- You are shipping non-taxable items like grocery food.

 - There are two separate charges for shipping, if you are shipping both taxable and non-taxable items.
 Each shipping fee must be balanced for the items shipped.